 Trail Details for Rainbow Falls

-What to Expect on the Rainbow Falls Trail
+What to expect on the Rainbow Falls Trail

 After climbing a small embankment off the parking lot, you’ll see the trail head into the forest.
 A few meters in, another trail branches off to the left – continue straight.
-There’s a small post marker at this fork that’ll point you in the right direction.

 As you head into the forest, the trail starts descending fairly quickly.
 The trail is narrow and well trodden, but a little rough in places.
 It can also get pretty muddy.
 Overall, the trail is very well maintained.